-Figure 1 The expression of circular RNA PIP5K1A in colon cancer.
-A: RT-qPCR detection of circular RNA PIP5K1A (circPIP5K1A) expression in tumors and their adjacent normal tissues; B: The mRNA level of circPIP5K1A in various normal and cancer cell lines; C: The circPIP5K1A level in COLO320DM cells with different degrees of confluence. aP < 0.01 vs 80% or 100% group.
+Figure 1 Expression of circPIP5K1A in colon cancer.
+A: RT-qPCR detection of circPIP5K1A expression in tumors and their adjacent normal tissues; B: The mRNA level of circPIP5K1A in various normal and cancer cell lines; C: The circPIP5K1A level in COLO320DM cells with different degrees of confluence. aP < 0.01 vs 80% or 100% group.
 Values are mean ± SD. circPIP5K1A: Circular RNA PIP5K1A.